bever1337/wasm-ferris-says/README.md

 - Generate WASM for rust glue: `wasm-pack build`
 - Navigate to the test client: `cd www`
 - Install node depdencies: `npm i`
+- Bundle the WASM node module: `npm run build`
-- Start the http dev server: `npm run start`
+- Start the dev server: `npm run start`
 - Navigate to `localhost:8080` in your browser of choice